hallie304/hallie304.github.io/index.md

 Profiles: [GitHub](https://github.com/hallie304) - [LinkedIn](https://www.linkedin.com/in/hale30/)

-I am Ha, an Computer Science undergrad at Fulbright University Vietnam.
-I am interested in studying the Data Science and AI.
-I am actively looking for internship opportunities in DS and AI for this summer 2023.
+I am Ha, an Computer Science undergrad at [Fulbright University Vietnam](https://fulbright.edu.vn/).
+I am interested in studying Data Science and AI.
+I am actively looking for internship opportunities in DS and AI for this summer 2023 and also research oppotunities in NLP.
 My current project is about applying machine learning in analyzing stock market.

 # Projects
 - Vietnam and US stock market prediction.
-- FUV course scheduling.
+- Courses scheduling for Fulbright University Vietnam.
 - Adapting to Climate Change by Improving Extreme Weather Forecasts.
 - Data Science book analysis.